cisco-outshift-ai-agents/caipe-workshop-mars-colony/00-overview.md

+# Welcome

+## 📡 Mission Director’s Briefing

+After months of preparation, your crew has landed on Mars 🟠.
+Now it’s time to establish Mission Control and keep the colony running smoothly.

+With CAIPE — your superhero cape for platform engineering 🦸 — you’ll deploy agents to handle 🛰️ communications, 🌦️ weather tracking, and 🚀 operations.

+We will do a complete mission brief momentarily.
+Now let's pay attention to an intro of CAIPE:

-# What is CAIPE (Community AI Platform Engineering)
+## What is CAIPE (Community AI Platform Engineering)

 ## Description